Josemarsilvestre/vendureApp/README.md

 <h1 style="margin: 30px 0 30px; font-weight: bold;">Vendure App</h1>
 <h2>E-Commerce application with React Native, GraphQL and TypeScript</h4>

 Welcome to the React Native eCommerce app inspired by Vendure, an eCommerce platform made for developers who want to create customizable and flexible online stores.
-This application, "Vendure App", allows developers who use Vendure for the web, to have the same opportunity to market mobile applications, without having to create a new application.
+This application, "Vendure App", allows developers who use Vendure for the web, to have the same opportunity to use in mobile app.

 Note: This application is only for client mode, i.e. front-end.